 - Blackheads and whiteheads- Topical tretinoin

-- Moderate to severe acne- Antibiotic, and retinol
+- Moderate to severe acne- antibiotic, and retinol

 - Cystic acne- Steroid injections

-How do you reduce the risk of hormonal acne?

 How to get rid of hormonal acne?

 Acne affects each person differently.
 It can last as little as a few days to as long as a few weeks.
-If not treated, acne for several months at a time.
+If left untreated, acne can persist for several months.
 Treating acne for every individual is different, but patience is key.
-In general, an acne treatment could take up to four to six weeks to improve your skin after starting the treatment.
-Even if you do not notice that the anti-acne treatment is clearing your skin, it is suggested that you continue treatment to prevent new acne from forming.
+In general, acne treatment could take up to four to six weeks to improve your skin after starting the treatment.
+Even if you do not notice that the anti-acne treatment is clearing your skin, it is suggested that you continue the treatment to prevent new acne from forming.

 Though hormonal acne can be avoidable, there are several things you can do to reduce your risk of getting hormone-related breakouts: